apigee/apigeetool-node/README.md

 result will be a ZIP file that contains the contents of the entire proxy.

-Regardless of whether "deployproxy" or "deploynodeapp" is used to deploy the proxy or app, the result of "fetchproxy" will always be a ZIP file that represents an API proxy.
-The resulting proxy may be "unzipped" and re-deployed using "deployproxy."
+Regardless of whether "deployProxy" or "deployNodeApp" is used to deploy the proxy or app, the result of "fetchProxy" will always be a ZIP file that represents an API proxy.
+The resulting proxy may be "unzipped" and re-deployed using "deployProxy."

 #### Example

 Fetch the deployed proxy named "example-proxy".

-    apigeetool fetchproxy -u sdoe@example.com -o sdoe -n example-proxy -r 1
+    apigeetool fetchProxy -u sdoe@example.com -o sdoe -n example-proxy -r 1

 #### Required parameters